You cannot copy content of this website, your IP is being recorded

 Your diet also plays a role in how you experience PMS.
 The majority of your diet should be made up of healthy foods, such as fresh vegetables and fruits, whole grains, and healthy fats and protein.
 Minimizing caffeine intake and excessive amounts of added sugar and salt lessens the effects of bloating.

-As you move through menopause, severe PMS symptoms ease, but may be replaced with their own set of symptoms such as hot flashes, night sweats, and poor vaginal lubrication.
+As you move through menopause, severe PMS symptoms ease but may be replaced with their own set of symptoms such as hot flashes, night sweats, and poor vaginal lubrication.
 Dr. Jean-Gilles can help with this transition, too.

 If you’re ready to take charge of PMS and not let your period run your life, consult with Abundant Life Healthcare.
 Call the office, or schedule an appointment using this website.